astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/comments.md

 Yes, I think the popular and rising argument that the code should suffice itself **is true**.
-Don't go around trying to one-line things into oblivion for the sake of "efficiency" - if it doesn't make any sense to look at at-a-glance, then you've just wasted everybody's time with regard to literally anyone and everyone who looks at that code in the future.
+Don't go around trying to one-line things into oblivion for the sake of "efficiency."
+If it doesn't make any sense to look at at-a-glance, then you've just wasted everybody's time with regard to literally anyone and everyone who looks at that code in the future.